KUBDatalab/python-toolbox/_sources/intro.md

-# Welcome to the KUB Datalab Python-toolbox course site.
+# Welcome to the KUB Datalab Python-toolbox course site

 This site is a collection of individual notebooks.
 It is not intended as a single course.